obliviouslabs/oram/README.md

-# Oblivious Sorting
+# Oblivious Map
-An implementation of external memory efficient, cpu instruction and memory access trace oblivious sorting algorithms.
+An implementation of external memory efficient, cpu instruction and memory access trace parallel oblivious maps.

 # Prerequisites
 Install cmake, ninja and intel sgx sdk, or use the cppbuilder docker image.